 - Pediatric Brain Tumors

-Dale M. Swift, M.D., is an Associate Professor in the Division of Pediatric Neurosurgery at UT Southwestern Medical Center.
+Dale M. Swift, M.D., is a Professor in the Division of Pediatric Neurosurgery at UT Southwestern Medical Center.

-Dr. Swift serves as an attending neurosurgeon at Children’s Health, Parkland Memorial Hospital, and Medical City Dallas Hospital and as a consultant at Texas Scottish Rite Hospital for Children – all in Dallas.
+Dr. Swift serves as an attending neurosurgeon at Children’s Health, Parkland Memorial Hospital, and Medical City Dallas Hospital and as a consultant at Scottish Rite for Children – all in Dallas.